Mayday (2021 film)

-Mayday is a 2021 American action drama film, written and directed by Karen Cinorre, in her directorial debut.
-It stars Grace Van Patten, Mia Goth, Juliette Lewis, Soko and Havana Rose Liu.
-It had its world premiere at the 2021 Sundance Film Festival on January 31, 2021.
+Mayday is a 2021 American action drama film, written and directed by Karen Cinorre in her feature directorial debut.
+The film stars Grace Van Patten, Mia Goth, Juliette Lewis, Soko and Havana Rose Liu.

+Mayday had its world premiere at the Sundance Film Festival on January 31, 2021, where it was nominated for the Grand Jury Prize.
+The film was theatrically released in the United States on October 1, 2021.